Vibhu04/Deblurring-Variational-Autoencoders-with-STFT/README.md

 ```

 ### Train the model
 To train the VAE model, please refer to the configuration files `config/train_config.yml` and `config/model_config.yml` to customise the training procedure.
-Once the configuration files are ready, start the training with:
+Once the configuration parameters are set, start the training with:

 ```
 $ python train.py